ados8/Hellofy/README.md

 Things to note:
 - Configuring the app is simple enough, on first run the app will make a config file in the location of itself
-- It wasn't possible to Windows Hello Fingerprint and Face unlock managed while also having PIN unlock managed.
+- It wasn't possible to HA Fingerprint and Face unlock managed while also having PIN unlock managed.
 - Don't change any values other than those proceeding `:`
 - `Polling frequency` controls the check rate of the app, basically how often it should check if the Windows Hello app is running.
 Default is `2` seconds, while it doesn't seem to impact performance it shouldn't be changed.
 With default Hellofy checks every `2` seconds if the Windows Hello app is running, when not checking it sleeps.
-Setting to low is wasteful, to high will mean when the Windows Hello app is running Hellofy might be asleep delaying its job.
+Setting to low is wasteful, to high will mean when the HA app is running Hellofy might be asleep delaying its job.
 - `PIN mode` is used to override the face and fingerprint modes.
 IMPORTANT: only use this mode if you never use fingerprint or face to login.
 Setting `Yes` will enable PIN mode and disables fingerprint and face mode.
 Important: it will not disable or block the use of fingerprint or face login but will not use its magic to make the login smooth, it will be as if the app isn't running.
 It will apply magic to the PIN login experience.